 End of Wittelsbach rule and the Free State of Bavaria

-The end of WWI, marked the end of Wittelsbach’ rule.
+The end of WWI marked the end of Wittelsbach’s rule.
 The new Free State of Bavaria attracted many extremists, eventually becoming home to the Nazi Party.
 It was in Munich that Hitler addressed the crowds and held his meetings.
-As much as it was the hotbed of Nazi movement, there was a passive Bavarian resistance to the regime.
+As much as it was the hotbed of the Nazi movement, there was a passive Bavarian resistance to the regime.
 Unfortunately, not enough to change history.

 During WWII, Munich was heavily damaged by bombing raids.
-After the war, the people of Munich opted to rebuild the city based on the old building plans.
+After the war, Munich’s people opted to rebuild the city based on the old building plans.
 Walking around today, you wouldn’t know the extent of the damage.
-The city is beautiful and strongly reflects the Bavarian traditions.
-For me, it was such a treat to just wander around and enjoy it all.
-Imagine myself living in a different world.
+The city is beautiful and strongly reflects Bavarian traditions.
+For me, it was such a treat to wander around and enjoy it all.
+Imagine living in a different world.

 Beer in Bavaria

 As the home of Oktoberfest, Munich is a place where you can fully embrace the beer culture.
 Beer, after all, was proclaimed as “liquid bread’ in the Bavarian constitution.
-Today, the strict rules of beer making follow the “Reinheitsgebot” – a Bavarian decree from 1516 that regulates the ingredients of beer making.
-As there are over 4,000 brands of Bavarian beer and about 40 types of beer, there is plenty to choose for everyone.
+Today, the strict rules of beer making follow the “Reinheitsgebot” – a Bavarian decree from 1516 that regulates beer-making ingredients.
+As there are over 4,000 Bavarian beer brands and about 40 types of beer, there is plenty to choose from for everyone.

-Tourists and locals alike frequent the beer halls and gardens, eat giant pretzels with ubiquitous sausages and pork knuckles.
+Tourists and locals frequent the beer halls and gardens and eat giant pretzels with ubiquitous sausages and pork knuckles.
 You can even score your own stein locker at the local beer hall.
 I’m not sure what you need to do to have one, but the fact that you do is amazing.

 I may or may not have visited the beer halls quite a bit while in Munich.
 After all, it’s an experience like no other.
-From the traditional Bavarian oompah bands, whip-cracking performers to giant pretzels and loads of sausages, the beer halls are a guaranteed good time.
+The beer halls are guaranteed a good time, from the traditional Bavarian oompah bands, and whip-cracking performers to giant pretzels and loads of sausages.

 - Biergarten Viktualienmarkt: A lovely beer garden in the centre of Munich.
 Great for people watching and checking out the nearby market stalls.